Photography Class Overview

 Flash Photography Part 2

-How many times have you captured a photo that you are proud of, only to view it closely afterwards on a monitor and be disappointed that it is not sharp?
-This is a frequent occurrence for photographers.
-There are steps that we can take to ensure the sharpest photos in any situation with any lens available to us.
-This lesson covers this in detail but also looks at other effects that you can achieve with our lenses such as Bokeh.
+How many times have you captured a photo that you are proud of, only to view it closely afterward on a monitor and be disappointed that it is not sharp?
+This is a frequent occurrence for photographers, but there are steps that you can take to ensure the sharpest photos in any situation with any lens available to you.
+This photography class covers this in detail but also looks at other effects that you can achieve with lenses such as Bokeh.

-Macro photography is photographing small objects or insects and is a hugely popular area in photography.
-This lesson explores all things Macro.
-The two biggest challenges for Macro photographers are getting close enough to the subject and getting enough light in the scene.
-We look at all the options here for creating stunning Macro photos and take a closer look at the world around you!
+Macro photography is the art of photographing small objects or insects, and it is a hugely popular area in photography.
+This lesson explores all things macro.
+You will look at all the options available for creating stunning macro photos, giving you a closer look at the world around you.

 When all the hard work is done and your images are looking amazing, you will want them to look as good in print as they do on screen.
 This can often be the most frustrating part of the photographic process.
-You can put in all of that hard work perfecting your images, only to get prints back that are either too bright or too dark.
-The colours can often be totally different than what you saw on screen.
-Colour management is essential to ensure you have consistent colour, tone, brightness levels, contrast from camera all the way through the post production stages, right up to the final print.
+In this class you will learn about colour management which is essential to ensure you have consistent colour, tone, brightness levels, and contrast from the camera all the way through the post-production stages, right up to the final print.

 Colour and black and white editing

 HDR and panoramic creation